Supermagnum/supermorse-app/README.md

 - **Seeeduino XIAO ESP32-C6 boards**
 - **Arduino Micro boards**
 - **Arduino Nano boards**

-Note: Arduino Pro mini does not have a built in USB port.

 - **Dual-paddle Morse key** (other types also supported)
 - **Suitable USB cable**
 - **3-conductor wire**